Louisville Bicycle Accident Lawyer

 Bicyclist Rights and Responsibilities in Kentucky

 Bicyclists are considered vehicles in the eyes of Kentucky law.
 This means that bicyclists are subject to all of the same rights and responsibilities as typical motorists.
 They have a right to ride in the road with other motorists, and they must obey all traffic signs and roadway rules.
 A cyclist cannot run a stop sign or ride in a direction opposite traffic, for example.
 Likewise, motor vehicle drivers must respect bicyclists’ right to the road.
 They cannot follow or pass too closely to a bicyclist or engage in other behaviors that could endanger a biker’s life.
+Unfortunately, many drivers in Kentucky are careless, reckless and experience road rage around bikers.
+This can lead to actions that put a cyclist’s life at risk, such as following too closely, honking or yelling at bicyclists, and turning without looking for oncoming bikers.

 Bicycle accidents can lead to severe injuries